Airbnb bookings have been around for almost fifteen years, but one question still comes up for many travelers: “Is Airbnb safe?”

 5. Photograph and report any issues immediately

-6. Make payments through Airbnb
+6. Make payments through Airbnb only

 Did you like this post?
 Add it to Pinterest!